jbg469/Giftcard-Processing-Kubernetes-Django/Report/jbg469-AppSec-Lab3.md

 Events:                      <none>

 ```
-finally we get the process id of our sql container with docker ps then do docker top <sql pod pid>
+finally we get the process id of our sql container with docker ps then do docker top <sql pod pid>.
+This benchmark is a pass.
 <img width="1270" alt="Screen Shot 2022-04-24 at 9 48 38 PM" src="https://user-images.githubusercontent.com/72175659/165007795-d346d039-ecad-4e9b-8069-96bae58131f6.png">
 We see nothing out of the ordinary.
 Nice
 ### Subtask b